 The SC continues the success story of the DSC.
 Developed by the same team, it follows the same ways of working, having inherited DSC’s well-known, rock-solid signaling node design.
-This design enables network level load balancing, prioritization and fault-fencing and fault-fencing, to reliably protect producers from signaling peaks and overload while significantly simplifying the overall network topology and complexity.
+This design enables network-level load balancing, prioritization, and fault-fencing to reliably protect producers from signaling peaks and overload while significantly simplifying the overall network topology and complexity.

-The SC allows monitoring 5G SBA traffic through tapping towards north-bound probing and monitoring solutions such as Netscout® plus many more vendors relevant on the market.
+The SC allows monitoring 5G SBA traffic through tapping towards north-bound probing and monitoring solutions such as Netscout® and many more vendors relevant to the market.
 The SC helps to unify the probing interface on a network level by becoming independent from the non-aligned capabilities and probing protocols of different vendors’ consumers and producers.

-Compared to the DSC, a main architectural change to the SC is that it’s been designed as cloud native application right from the start.
-SC can be deployed on any Kubernetes based datacenter, which is the future of multi-CNF and multi-vendor telecom platforms.
-Installation times shrink from days and hours to minutes and seconds – lifecycle management and ease of use have been pushed to the next level.
+Compared to the DSC, a main architectural change to the SC is that it’s been designed as a cloud-native application right from the start.
+SC can be deployed on any Kubernetes-based datacenter, which is the future of multi-CNF and multi-vendor telecom platforms.
+Installation times shrink from days and hours to minutes and seconds—lifecycle management and ease of use have been pushed to the next level.

 Our SC is a Dual Mode 5G Core (DMC) product supporting both 4G and 5G signaling.
-We are right now entering the integration phase for customers in the US and Europe for our cnDEA & cnDA.
-With the DMC we are supporting our customers to reduce complexity by providing e.g., the same O&M interface, Lifecycle Management (LCM) & Orchestration.
-Also, this offers great flexibility to decide how and when to migrate 4G signaling traffic from a physical or virtualized environment towards our future proof cloud native platform.
+We are right now entering the integration phase for customers in the US and Europe for our cnDEA and cnDA.
+With the DMC, we are supporting our customers to reduce complexity by providing, e.g., the same O&M interface, lifecycle management (LCM), and orchestration.
+Also, this offers great flexibility in deciding how and when to migrate 4G signaling traffic from a physical or virtualized environment to our future-proof cloud-native platform.